 Still debating on whether or not you should be texting candidates?
 Here are six facts to help you decide:

-1. 89% of job seekers think mobile devices play a critical role in the job hunting process.
+1. 89% of job seekers think mobile devices play a critical role in the job-hunting process.

 This is why our team is so excited about the launch of ClearText.
 You can text candidates and maintain logs of your conversations with them from the moment you hit send.
 You can get to know candidates and set up interviews in a fraction of the time traditional recruiting methods would take.
-In other words, not only are you communicating with candidates faster and on the channels they prefer, but you’re also establishing the foundation from which you can create a better, faster recruiting process.
+In other words, not only are you communicating with candidates faster and on the channels they prefer, but you’re also establishing the foundation from which you can create a better, faster recruitment process.